gayathri-priyanka-ramesh/Training-Feedback-System-v1/README.md

 •	Data privacy concerns and the need to comply with data protection regulations in handling participant information and feedback data.

 ## User Modules
-### 1. Participant Module:
+### 1. Participant Module
 Participants can register for training sessions, submit feedback, access feedback history and reports, and optionally provide anonymous feedback.
-### 2. Instructor Module:
+### 2. Instructor Module
 Instructors can view information about their training sessions, access participant feedback, review comments and ratings, respond to feedback, and use insights to improve their training techniques.
-### 3. Administrator Module:
+### 3. Administrator Module
-Administrators can create and customize feedback surveys, manage participant data, monitor attendance and feedback submission, analyze feedback data, track instructor evaluations, implement user authentication and access control, and identify feedback trends and insights for program improvement.
+Administrators can create and customize feedback surveys, manage participant data, monitor attendance and feedback submission, analyze feedback data, track instructor evaluations, and identify feedback trends and insights for program improvement.

-## Project Aspects
-### Tech Stack
-HTML5, CSS3 with SASS
+## Tech at Play
-### Responsiveness
+### Phase 1
-All user modules of the project is developed to cater all screen sizes
+#### Initiation
+Requirement analysis, mind-mapping, wire-framing, UI design with Figma.
+#### Development
+HTML5, CSS3 with SASS, ensuring a 20% code reduction and complete responsiveness using pure CSS media queries.

+##### Note: Phase 2 and Phase 3 are underway.

 ## Live Link
 https://gayathri-priyanka-ramesh.github.io/Training-Feedback-System-v1/